hernantz/blog/content/if-considered-harmful.md

 var = foo or bar or baz
 ```

-I guess the point here is, the less the number of lines the more readable.
+I guess the point here is to use the right pattern that replaces the
+switch/elif structure with more readable/maintainable code.

 ## if you have mutable default arguments
 Mutable arguments => immutable arguments